Mohitdgoyal/fractal-model-pro/README.md

 ## The part nobody talks about

 The strategy itself is very mechanical.
 Anyone who has tried to turn this into an indicator has already written the exact rules a backtest or an automated strategy would need.
-The C2 trigger, the CISD confirmation, the invalidation, all of it is sitting right there in their own code.
+The C2 trigger, the CISD confirmation, the invalidation, all of it is sitting right there in the logic.
 Automating it isn't complicated.
-They've already done ninety percent of the work just by building the indicator.
+Building the indicator is already most of the way there.

-They don't take that last step, and I think the reason is simple.
-Automating it means running it on real data across real time and publishing the win rate and the analytics, and those numbers don't hold up to the expectations they've sold people.
+The last step rarely gets taken, and I think the reason is simple.
+Automating it means running it on real data across real time and publishing the win rate and the analytics, and those numbers don't tend to hold up to the expectations that get sold around this concept.
 As long as it stays discretionary, there's always an out.
 If a setup doesn't work, that's on the trader for taking a bad one, for not filtering it right, for not having enough discipline that day.
 Psychology becomes the scapegoat.
 An automated version doesn't get that excuse.
 It just does what the rules say, and the equity curve either works or it doesn't.

 ## Advanced financial explanation on why technical patterns don't work (EMH)